-B. Sector Level Mapping
+3.2 Sector Level Mapping

-Disk Reads and Writes do not happen at track level, they happen at sector level.
+Disk reads and writes do not happen at track level, they happen at sector level.
 Hence, the mapping also has to be performed for individual sectors and has to take the underlying hard disk's physical geometry into account.

-1) Hard Disk Physical Geometry: As hard disks have become more complex, they hide detail behind Logical Block Addressing.
+3.2.1 Hard Disk Physical Geometry

+As hard disks have become more complex, they hide detail behind Logical Block Addressing.
 Today, host operating systems see data written to a disk as being written to consecutive sectors and address the sectors by their Logical Block Addresses (LBA) and the disk takes care of mapping the LBA to the sector's physical location on the disk.
 Hence, determining in which track a sector with a given LBA resides and determining the LBAs of the sectors that lie in the subsequent tracks (and will be affected by a shingled write) requires an understanding of the underlying disk's true physical geometry.

 Modern hard disk drives have a complex physical geometry that is tailored to individual drives.
 The geometry of a particular drive is determined by a combination of the disk surface characteristics and the drive's write head characteristics.
-Hence the geometry of two disks from the same manufacturer with the same specification can differ [10].
+Hence the geometry of two disks from the same manufacturer with the same specification can differ [15].
 Even the disk's controller learns the drive's geometry during the final manufacturing process, meaning that the final geometry is established post-production.

-Disk drive physical geometry can be extracted by leveraging existing research [7].
+Disk drive physical geometry can be extracted by leveraging existing work [16].
 Obtaining accurate values is neither easy nor necessary.
-It is a known fact that when the HDD firmware detects a physical sector as not usable anymore, it remaps the LBA of the sector to one of the sectors in its spare locations.
-We are aware that even if the extracted LBA mapping is very accurate, it is subject to changes due to the above remapping.
-For our purposes, approximation of the physical geometry was sufficient and hence, ignoring the intended sector remapping is justifiable, as we are focusing on the mapping indicated by the disks observed performance when carefully benchmarked.
-Hence, we parameterize the disk drive geometry and fit the extracted values into the following parameters:
+When the HDD firmware detects a physical sector as not usable anymore, it remaps the LBA of the sector to one of the sectors in its spare locations.
+Hence, even if the extracted LBA mapping is very accurate, it is subject to changes due to the above remapping.
+Here, approximation of the physical geometry was sufficient and ignoring the intended sector remapping is justifiable, as the emulator focuses on the mapping indicated by the disks observed performance when carefully benchmarked.
+The disk drive's physical geometry can be parameterized and the extracted values can be fitted into the following parameters:

-- Number of Heads The number of heads gives the number of writable surfaces in a disk drive and can be obtained from the drive's specification. - Sector Layout Mechanism Different hard disk manufacturers use different sector layout mechanisms [7].
+- Number of Heads The number of heads gives the number of writable surfaces in a disk drive and can be obtained from the drive's specification. - Sector Layout Mechanism Different hard disk manufacturers use different sector layout mechanisms [16].
 Figure 3a illustrates the most commonly used schemes, surface serpentine, cylinder serpentine and hybrid serpentine schemes.
-A complex sector layout mechanism can make the mapping scheme quite complicated. - Number of Zones A Zone is a set of adjacent tracks that have the same number of sectors per track.
-For example, in Figure 3b there are 4 zones. - Zone Size The Zone Size is measured in terms of number of tracks.
+A complex sector layout mechanism can make the mapping scheme quite complicated. - Number of Zones A zone is a set of adjacent tracks that have the same number of sectors per track.
+For example, in Figure 3b there are 4 zones. - Zone Size The zone size is measured in terms of number of tracks.
 In Figure 3b, there are two tracks in every zone and hence the zone size is 2 for all 4 zones. - Track Size per Zone Denotes the number of sectors per track in a zone.
 In Figure 3b, the outermost zone has 20 sectors per track and the zone next to it has 16 tracks per track. - Track Skew The start LBA of a track is placed at an angle past the start LBA of the previous track.
 This angle is given by the track skew.